VhugalaGalaxie/LaxStore/README.md

 For inquiries, feel free to reach out to Vhugala Mutshembele at vhugalagabriel@gmail.com.

 ### Notes:
 - Replace `<repository-url>` with the actual URL of your repository if you're using a version control system.
-- Update `lax_app.py` to reflect the actual name of your main application file.
-- Ensure to include a `LICENSE` file if you want to specify the licensing terms.
-- Don't forget to provide your email address in the contact section.

 ---
 # Contributing